Skip to main content

 You will need and receive training to properly use supplies from a healthcare professional

-The time it takes to complete your infusion may change
+he time it takes to complete your infusion may change from your IVIg infusion time

 IVIg=intravenous immunoglobulin.